BriceDelemosDitPereira/groupie-tracker/README.md

 # Groupie-Tracker

-Groupie-Tracker is a project written in Golang aimed at receiving a given API and manipulating the contained data to create a website displaying the information.
-The provided APIs contain music group names, along with their albums, artists, creation dates, first albums, first album dates, and venues where they performed.
+Groupie-Tracker is a project written in Golang aimed at receiving a given [API](https://groupietrackers.herokuapp.com/api) and manipulating the contained data to create a website displaying the information.
+The provided APIs contain music group names, along with their albums, artists, creation dates, first album dates, and concert dates.

 ## Features